Plan your journey

 The walk passes through land which is maintained and conserved by the Ministry of Defence.
 Nearby Chaucer Barracks is home to the Princess of Wales’s Royal Regiment.

-The highly attractive Reed Pond, with its wealth of wildlife, is the focal point of the walk.
+Reed Pond, with its wealth of wildlife, is the focal point of the walk.
 The pond once supplied the monks of Canterbury with water.

 Step by step guide